The Most Beautiful Lake District Villages You Need to Visit

 7. Dent

-Dent is located in South Lakeland, and is one of the most picturesque small villages in the Lake District.
-With a population of around 800 people, this is a quaint and charming place, and it’s found in a gorgeous Cumbrian location.
+Dent is located in Cumbria and is one of the most picturesque small villages in the Lake District.
+With a population of around 800 people, this is a quaint and charming place, and it’s found in a gorgeous Souther Lakes location.

 Dent is in the middle of Dentdale, an impressive valley that forms part of the wider Yorkshire Dales, an area of outstanding natural beauty.
 There are long-distance hiking routes that head through Dent and through the dales, and that connect this area to the lakes further north.